 - 21. "DRIVER/RIDER" means any person who drives/rides any vehicle/machine in competition and who is in possession of a licence.
 References to drivers include riders (where applicable) and vice versa. - 22.
-"ENTRANT" means any person, persons or body who enters a vehicle in a competition and who is in possession of a licence. - 23.
+"ENTRANT" means any person, persons or body who enters a vehicle in a competition and who is in possession of a licence.
+In the case of minors, the parent or court-appointed legal guardian is automatically deemed to be the entrant and he/she shall not be required to be in possession of a licence separate to that of his/her minor child.
+Should a parent or legal guardian not be willing or able to act as the entrant for his or her minor child, he or she shall advise MSA accordingly and nominate an alternative entrant to act on his or her behalf.
+Any such alternative entrant for a minor driver/rider must hold an entrants licence issued by MSA and, unless MSA has granted specific written approval to the contrary following a formal request, such alternative entrant may only represent one minor driver/rider. - 23.
 "PASSENGER" means a person or persons, other than a driver, co-driver or navigator, conveyed in a vehicle during a competition. - 24.
 "NATIONALITY" means the nationality of a competitor, who, for the purpose of these rules, shall be deemed to be a national of the country of the ASN or FMN, which issued his licence.
 In the event however, of a competitor participating in a world championship event organised under the auspices of the FIA, CIK and FIM a competitor shall in these circumstances be deemed to be a national of the country who issued his passport and/or travel document. - 25.
 "SOUTH AFRICAN NATIONAL" means the holder of a South African Passport. - 26.
 "CORPORATE MEMBER" means anybody recognised by and affiliated to MSA as a club or association, associate member, company and/or closed corporation, and registered as such. - 27.
 "REGISTERED MEMBER OF A CLUB/ASSOCIATION" means any person whose name has been inscribed in the register or other official documents of the club/association. - 28.
 "DAY" means any working day and any working day shall be included in the computation of any time expressed in days in these rules. - 29.
 "CIRCUIT" means a permanent or temporary track in possession of a licence issued by MSA to utilise such track for any competition or record.
 For the purposes of this definition, the pit lane is deemed to be part of the circuit. - 30.
 "CIRCUIT LICENCE" means the written authority issued by FIA, CIK, FIM or MSA permitting competitions to be held at a given circuit. - 31.
 "START" means that moment in time when the authorised official authorises a competition to commence. - 32.
 "STARTER" means a competitor authorised to start a competition. - 33.
 "CONTROL LINE" means a line by reference to which a vehicle is timed or its performance in a competition is determined. - 34.
 "STARTING LINE" means the first control line on a circuit/route. - 35.
 "FINISH LINE" means the last control line on a circuit/route. - 36.
-"VISA" means the written authority given by an ASN or FMN for a competitor to compete in an international event. - 37.
-"CYLINDER VOLUME" means the volume generated by a cylinder (or cylinders) by the upward or downward movement of the piston/pistons.
+"VISA" means the written authority given by an ASN or FMN for a competitor to compete in an international event.

+- 37. "CYLINDER VOLUME" means the volume generated by a cylinder (or cylinders) by the upward or downward movement of the piston/pistons.
 Such volume is expressed in cm3 and for all calculations relating to cylinder capacity, the symbol p will be regarded as equivalent to 3.1416. - 38.
-"VEHICLE" means the term for automobiles and/or motorcycles in these regulations: - i) Land Vehicle: - Vehicle propelled by its own means in constant contact with the ground either directly by mechanical means or indirectly by ground effect, and the motive power and steering system of which are constantly and entirely controlled by a driver on board the vehicle.
+"VEHICLE" means the term for automobiles and/or motorcycles in these regulations: